ldenti/svbench/scripts/README.md

 # Analyses

 This folder contains all the scripts needed to reproduce the results presented in the manuscript.
-We ran the snakemake pipeline three times, one per reference genome.
+All the scripts assume `truvari` and `seaborn` to be installed (e.g., via conda).

-All the scripts assume `truvari` and `seaborn` to be installed.
+We ran the Snakemake pipeline three times, one per reference genome (i.e., hg19, hg38, t2t).
+For each reference genome, update the [configuration `config/config.yml`](https://github.com/ldenti/svbench/blob/main/config/config.yml) and run the Snakemake pipeline.
+We assume the variables `{hg19,hg38,t2t}_smk_wd` to be the path to the output directories of the three Snakemake runs (one per reference sequence).

 #### Assembly-based analysis
 The folder `truth` in the snakemake output directory contains the assembly-based truth sets.
 They can be analyzed using the following commands: